iann0036/cfn-tf-custom-types/README.md

 Most providers will require you to store credentials and/or other provider-specific settings within AWS Secrets Manager in order to access their services, generally in the secret name format **terraform/_provider-name-lowercase_**.
 For the AWS provider only, the resources permissions will suffice, however you may choose to override those values in the secret.

 A full list of documentation can be found [here](docs/README.md).

+You can use a submitted resource like any other CloudFormation native resource, provided you follow the appropriate documentation.
+Check out some of the [examples](tree/master/examples) to get started.

+## Acknowledgements

+This project would not be possible without the work from the contributors to Terraform providers and the Terraform core product.